-OverviewBasin Mountain is a huge peak that dominates the Eastern Sierra landscape above Bishop.
+Basin Mountain is a huge peak that dominates the Eastern Sierra landscape above Bishop.
 It is clearly visible from Owens Valley, and is surrounded by such fine mountains as Mount Humphreys on the southwest, Four Gables on the west and Mount Tom on the north.
 It is infrequently climbed and is arguably more popular among backcountry skiers than climbers due to its enormous East Couloir that is snow covered until early summer.
 Not surprisingly, it was first climbed by the legendary Sierra pioneer Norman Clyde.
 As of today, there are two known routes to the summit:

 |East Couloir||Class 4||Dick Beach and Dave King, 1974|

 Continue on Buttermilk Road past several forks and turn-outs.
 When in doubt, take a more traveled right fork.
 At some point, you will reach the marked intersection of Buttermilk Road and the Horton Lakes trailhead road.
 Turn right here and follow it for another mile until it reaches a small dead tree forest.
 If it was challenging for your vehicle to get to this point, you may want to leave it here and hike the final half a mile to the Horton Lakes trailhead.
 If you are confident in your 4wd beast, continue driving on the rapidly deteriorating road for a little longer until you reach the locked gate.

 If you are hoping to climb this fine peak during heavy snow months, be prepared to leave your vehicle along Buttermilk Road and hike for a couple of miles to the trailhead.
 The road is not plowed, and can be impassable if conditions are bad.

 No permits are required if you climb the mountain from the east side.
 The Horton Lakes trail does have a quota.
 From davidkiene and PellucidWombat: "A wilderness permit is required for all overnight stays in the Horton Creek drainage from May 1 through November 1, and there is a quota.
 To find out more about getting a permit, check the Inyo National Forest website."

 Basin Mountain can be climbed year-round.
 During the winter months, East Couloir would be a preferred way due to its shorter approach and wonderful skiing possibilities.
 During the summer months, one may opt for the non-technical and less steep North Slope route.
 If you choose to climb this mountain in winter conditions, watch out for the many avalanche-prone slopes and gullies.